 Our Team

-McFarling Law Group’s goal is to achieve the best results possible for the client but to also make the client feel a part of the process.
+McFarling Cohen Fic & Squires’s goal is to achieve the best results possible for the client but to also make the client feel a part of the process.

 Firm Profile

-McFarling Law Group was formed in 2003 by Emily McFarling Esq.
+McFarling Law Group Las Vegas was established in 2003 and, in 2025, evolved to become McFarling Cohen Fic & Squires (MCFS) to reflect the growth and expertise of its team.
 From its very inception Family Law was the main focus of the firm.
 Emily’s goal has always been to practice law in an area that actually makes a difference in people’s lives.

 Our Philosophy

-McFarling Law Group’s goal is to achieve the best results possible for the client but to also make the client feel a part of the process.
+McFarling Cohen Fic & Squires’ goal is to achieve the best results possible for the client but to also make the client feel a part of the process.
 A common complaint of many clients is that with other attorneys they never knew what was going on in their case.
 Our goal was to change the perception that many clients had of attorney representation by providing effective representation with the client fully informed every step of the way.

 Our Attorneys